darkmind/ursa_doc/README.md

 # Documentation for U.R.S.A.
 (Universal Role-play System Advanced)

-HTML pages of U.R.S.A. rules which are generated from rst files by sphinx.
+HTML pages of U.R.S.A. rules which are generated from md files by Jekyll.

 ## Structure

-_templates/blog/ - HTML templates

-documentation/ - rst files of U.R.S.A.

-Generated HTML files are placed to _build/html directory.

 ## Requrements
-make python3-sphinx python3-sphinxcontrib.blockdiag python3-sphinxcontrib.seqdiag
+ruby-full build-essential zlib1g-dev

-## Building
+## Building locally
-$ make clean

-$ make
+$ bundle exec jekyll serve